Geospatial technologies that support the development of distributed geo-spatial processes

 Our vision is to address current and future challenges related to:

-- Earth Observation and Security by extending this activity through the provision of inputs to the Copernicus and GEOSS initiatives.
+- Earth Observation and Security providing inputs to the Copernicus and GEOSS initiatives.

-- Observation Web with associated environmental enablers for the Future Internet, leveraged by the work done in the Environmental Usage Area within the Future Internet PPP programme.
+- Observation Web with associated environmental enablers for the Future Internet.

-- Be a reference partner for the Public Administration in the developments needed to adopt the INSPIRE directive.
+Additionally, we aim to be a reference partner for the developments needed to adopt the INSPIRE directive in the Public Administration

 With the main goal of promoting the adoption of emerging geospatial technologies, and with a strong relationship with the Geospatial Information Research Line, that provides the technical and thematic knowledge in this domain, the Environment Sector looks for:

 - Integration of in-situ & EO observations from environmental sensors

 - Use of large array databases (i.e. Rasdaman) for the massive storage and analysis of raster-based information (e.g. satellite imagery)

 - Service Oriented Architecture (SOA) for accessing and processing geospatial information